Dustards

 Dustards is the first Ukrainian feature-length documentary film about motorcycle travel to Western Ukraine.
 The film premiered in November 2016.

 About the film

-The story takes place in summer 2015, when four friends and a small film crew go on a journey to explore the Carpathian region.
+The story takes place in summer 2015, when four friends and a small film crew go on a journey to explore the Carpathian Mountains region.

 The film was produced and launched by the company Red Glass Production known promotional shots for famous brands and collaborations with artists such as Pianoboy, O.Torvald, LOBODA and others.
 This is the first film project which engaged a team of Red Glass.